JoshBradshaw/joshbradshaw.github.io/_posts/2015-06-15-arduino-water-jet.markdown

 Another problem that I had to address was that according according to this [trace width table](http://www.hardwarebook.info/PCB_trace) the 16mil traces on our PCB were insufficient to meet the worst-case current requirements of our pumps and servos (approximately 1.6A), so we soldered 22 AWG wire to the bottom of all of the power traces.

+Here's a video of the basic test that I used to test each pump driver.
+The pumps are capable of spraying very high in the air, but I opted to run it deep underwater to avoid damaging my computer and camera.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2lOExlo4CRo" frameborder="0" allowfullscreen></iframe>

 Stay tuned for further write-ups about how we integrate this board with our lighting controller and raspberry-pi to make control the fountain over wifi.